-Graduating with distinction from the Kingston School of Art, his final year thesis the Chambers of Commerce – A New Modern Classical Building for the City of Glasgow was nominated for the RIBA President’s Silver Medal 2020.
-The project received growing interest as well as being shortlisted for the RIBA SWLG Awards and became the winning entry for the Traditional Architecture Group’s Student Design Competition 2020.
-In addition to his achievements, Anthony has been published internationally within the Classicist.
+Graduating with distinction from the Kingston School of Art in 2020, his final year thesis, The Chambers of Commerce – A New Modern Classical Building for the City of Glasgow, was nominated for the RIBA President’s Silver Medal 2020.
+The project received growing interest and was shortlisted for the RIBA SWLG Awards and became the winning entry for the Traditional Architecture Group’s Student Design Competition 2020.
+Most recently, the project was exhibited at the New Glasgow Society – Imagine Glasgow 2021 event during COP26 in Glasgow.
+In addition to his growing achievements, Anthony has been published internationally within the Classicist.

 With a strong interest in learning the craft of stonemasonry, Anthony attended a weekend course at London Stone Carving Ltd before being fully enrolled at the Building Crafts College on the Advanced Diploma in Stonemasonry in September 2021.
 The course includes producing hand-drafted orthographic drawings using geometric techniques, marking out and creating complex stone components to finally cut and work the stone using hand tools.
 In essence, he is gaining practical experience to complement his existing classical education in architecture.